Here are some things to do that will optimize this effort:

 e.
 After you speak to a potential employer, offer to be available to answer other questions as they think of them.

-8. Interview potential employers.
-Remember, you don't just want your Nanny to have a job, you want her to have a GOOD job.
+7. Interview potential employers.
+Remember, you don't just want your Nanny to have a job, you want them to have a GOOD job.

 a.
 Try to find out what kind of employer the interviewee will be.
-Does she seem to have it together?
+Do they seem to have it together?
 Frazzled?
 A stealth bomber parent who is hard to please?

 b.
 Make sure that the situation is one the nanny wants.
 Desperate nannies (and employers) may agree to things that won't work in the long run.

 a.
-Inflating the truth can set your nanny up for a short-term job when she doesn't achieve expectations.
-No nanny is perfect, and saying, "she has no faults" is a trigger for some people that she shouldn't be hired.
+Inflating the truth can set your nanny up for a short-term job when they don't achieve expectations.
+No nanny is perfect, and saying, "they have no faults" is a trigger for some people that they shouldn't be hired.

 b.
 Talk about difficulties you've had.
-Knowing some of the ways that you and your nanny negotiated the employer/employee relationship will give her next employer a good start.
+Knowing some of the ways that you and your nanny negotiated the employer/employee relationship will give their next employer a good start.

 You may be feeling guilty, sad, and even a little desperate.
-You want your nanny to find a job but also feel obligated to pay her until she finds one.
+You want your nanny to find a job but also feel obligated to pay them until they finds one.
 Don't let these feelings negatively impact a potential employer or your nanny.